Sotiris Moustakas: Early life

 He was born in Kato Platres of Limassol District, in British Cyprus.
 He was the youngest of seven siblings.

 Career

-One of the most significant comic actors of Greece and Cyprus, Moustakas graduated from the National Theater of Greece and was known for his portrayal of offbeat, neurotic yet likable characters.
+One of the most significant comic actors of Greece and Cyprus, Moustakas graduated from the National Theater of Greece Drama School and was known for his portrayal of offbeat, neurotic yet likable characters.
 In many of his movies he portrayed multiple roles.
 He appeared primarily in modern films and plays, although he also performed several roles in classical works.

 Moustakas' international film debut came in 1964 in the Oscar-winning Zorba the Greek starring Anthony Quinn, in which he played Mimithos, the village idiot.
 For that film Moustakas lost his Academy Award nomination for Best Supporting Actor only for two more minutes of filming.
 As Moustakas said, they had filmed many more minutes of playing, but they didn't put all the scenes on the film's final cut.

 Although his recent work was mainly in the theatre, he also had a role in the 2007 film El Greco.